Adam Duvall Preview, Player Props: Red Sox vs. Rays

 - The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks seventh in MLB.

-- The Rays' 3.81 team ERA ranks fourth among all league pitching staffs.
+- The Rays' 3.83 team ERA ranks fourth across all MLB pitching staffs.

-- The Rays allow the third-fewest home runs in baseball (143 total, one per game).
+- Rays pitchers combine to give up 145 home runs (1.1 per game), the third-fewest in baseball.

-- His most recent appearance came on Tuesday against the Miami Marlins, when the right-hander threw five innings, surrendering two earned runs while giving up seven hits.
+- The righty last appeared on Wednesday against the Miami Marlins, when he threw 6 1/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.